 The Brothers Sushi

 The Valley is no stranger to good sushi and Brother’s is a fine addition to the thriving scene.
 Order a la carte or sit back and let chef Mark Okuda take care of the meal with an omakase.
-While the more-creative menu costs $200, the $140 menu offers much of the same stellar sushi.
+While the more-creative menu costs $200, the $140 menu offers many of the same stellar sushi.
+Brothers has a second location in Santa Monica.

 Shin Sushi brings a refined omakase experience from chef Taketoshi Azumi, whom patrons refer to as Take-san.
-The high-end, Michelin-worthy array of nigiri is priced at around $200 per person for dinner.
+The Michelin-starred omakase includes an appetizer, miso soup, and 14 pieces of sushi.

-Phillip Frankland Lee took an unconventional route to opening a high-end omakase counter hidden away behind Scratch Bar.
-A longtime fan of LA’s sushi restaurants, Lee took his appreciation to the next level by creating his own style.
-Traditionalists would balk at Lee’s undertaking, but the fans continue to show up in droves.
-Prices for a meal here start at $145.
+A longtime fan of LA’s sushi restaurants, chef Phillip Frankland Lee took his appreciation to the next level by creating his own style with Sushi by Scratch Restaurants (formerly known as Sushi Bar).
+Traditionalists might balk at Lee’s undertaking, but fans continue to show up in droves.
+Prices for a meal here start at $165.

 Also featured in: